valefimoff11/fxservices2/telemetry/Readme.md

 Framework Technical Features:

-1. reflection - collect things to profile/measure and/or decorate with profiling capability
+1. reflection - used for a) collect things to profile/measure and/or b) automatically (and transperantly for the end user) decorate with profiling capability inside module inside class
-    module
-    inside class
-2. decorators
-    manual
-    automatically injected (through reflection and injection)
+2. decorators (for function and class) manual automatically injected (through reflection and injection)
 3. snapshoting (and filtering out unesessary stuff)